wkumari/wkumari.github.io/_posts/2022-02-25-losing-visibility-into-dns.md

 resolver will try and resolve the name, starting from the most specific answer that it **does** know, and will then cache all of the answers that it collected while resolving the name.
-This will include caching the answers for .com (for the TTL - 172800 seconds).
+This will include caching the answers for .com (for the TTL of 172800 seconds).
 This caching means that any additional queries for www.example.com, or foo.example.com, or **any other subdomains** of .com will not be sent to the root servers (until the TTL for .com expires).